smmunna/test-node-server/readme.md

   ```javascript
     npm install
   ```
+  - Setup your Local MongoDB server or Online MongoDB server [Visit Here](https://account.mongodb.com/account/login)
   - Use the commad to run the server
   ```javascript
     npx tsc --w
   ```
   ```javascript
     npm start
   ```

+  #### Thank you
+  2024&copy; Developed by <a href="https://github.com/smmunna">smmunna</a>